lizzynammour/Nets150FinalProject/README.md

 Due May 4, 2015

-Chillier, Not Chiller: Analyzing Twitter Data to Confirm the West-Coast-Is-More-Chill
+# Chillier, Not Chiller: Analyzing Twitter Data to Confirm the West-Coast-Is-More-Chill

-Hypothesis

-Introduction
+## Introduction

 West Coasters love to brag about their laidback demeanor while stereotyping East Coasters as